-Dear Thurston Family,
+Dear Thurston Families,

 Do you know?

-5 minutes tardy per day equals 15 hours a year or about 3 school days
+- 5 minutes tardy per day equals 15 hours a year or about 3 school days

-15 minutes a day equals 45 hours a year or about 9 school days
+- 15 minutes a day equals 45 hours a year or about 9 school days

-30 minutes tardy per day equals 90 hours a year or about 18 school days
+- 30 minutes tardy per day equals 90 hours a year or about 18 school days

-We are just a bit more than half the way through the year, and are finding that some students have accumulated a significant number of absences and/or days tardy.
 These disruptions to the educational experience can have a negative impact on a student’s learning experience.
 Of course, we do understand that students miss school for reasons related to illness, family emergencies, or personal needs.
 However, it is our responsibility to inform families of their child’s standing and offer support where needed.

 If you child is going to be absent or tardy please contact the school at: email@example.com or by calling the school office at (734) 994-1970.